 Murray road map: What About Bob?
 (1991), Groundhog Day (1993)

-Being a smug ass like Phil Connors in Groundhog Day isn’t as cute as it was back in high school.
+Being a smug a__hole like Phil Connors in Groundhog Day isn’t as cute as it was back in high school.
 It’s time to grow up a little.
 Be kinder to the people around you.
 You’re responsible for your days.
 You can make them happy or sad, full of meaning or more of the same.
-Do things that terrify you, and then celebrate every victory.
+Take life at your own speed, even if your own speed is baby steps.
+Enjoy every victory, because they don’t happen all that often.
+Do things that terrify you, even if you have to be tied to a boat mast with rope to find the courage.
+It wasn’t pretty, but you did it.
 You’re sailing!
 You’re a sailor now!
 Ahoy!

 The 30s